Also Known As

 In the case of equine infectious anemia, horse flies, mosquitos and deer flies often transmit the virus, or it may be transmitted via blood transfusion, in-utero passage from mare to foal or through semen or milk.

 Obviously anemia will affect a horse's level of energy and general well-being.
 A proper diet is especially important both for preventing anemia and in healing the body when injuries, ulcers, infections, or illnesses have caused either loss of blood or destruction of red blood cells.
-Oats and oat extracts are considered to have remarkable properties and have a beneficial effect on the digestive system.

 Whenever anemia is suspected, the source of the anemia should be determined, and blood tests should be done to determine the packed cell volume (PCV).
 If the anemia is due to acute blood loss, the source of the trauma or hemorrhage should be identified and controlled.
 A veterinarian should be contacted immediately to perform a complete physical examination, take blood samples and possibly give a blood transfusion.